NHL Preview 2024-25 27 SportsForecaster.com

 Persistence paid off for Rooney, who overcame early shoulder surgery and battled his way back to play 33 games in the NHL–after spending most of 2022-23 in the AHL.
 He is a career fourth-line center who has never finished with more than eight goals or 14 points in any NHL season, but his work ethic and defensive skills are exemplary.

-Yegor Sharangovich [LW/C]
+Yegor Sharangovich [W/C]

 • Age: 26